New Approaches to Probing Minkowski Functionals: Formalism

-\n The constant $\omega_k$ introduced above is the volume of the unit sphere in k-dimension. $w_k = {\pi^{k/2}\over \Gamma(k/2+1)}$ in 2D we will only need $\omega_0=1$, $\omega_1=2$ and $\omega_2 =\pi$.
-The lowest order Hermite polynomials $H_k(\nu)$ are listed below.
-The expression consists of two distinct contributions.
-The part which do not depend on the three different skewness parameters $S^{(0)}, S^{(1)}, S^{(2)}$ and signifies the MFs for a Gaussian random field.
-The other contribution $\delta V_k(\nu)$ represents the departure from the Gaunssian statistics and depends on the generalized skewness parameters defined in Eq.(\ref{skewness_real_space}) and Eq.(\ref{skewness_harmonic_space}).
+\cb{The MFs consist of two distinct contributions: one, which is independent of the three different skewness parameters $S^{(0)}, S^{(1)}, S^{(2)}$, signifies the MFs for a Gaussian random field, and are denoted by $v_k^{(1)}(\nu)$; the other contribution ${v}^{(2)}_k(\nu)$ represents the departure from Gaussian statistics and depends on the generalized skewness parameters.
+The next-to-leading order corrections ${v}^{(3)}_k(\nu)$ depend on the generalised kurtosis parameters and will be discussed in more detail in Appendix-{\ref{sec:kurt}}.} Various moments $\sigma_j$ that appear in Eq. (\ref{eq:v_k}) can be expressed in terms of the power spectrum $\myC_\ell$ and the observational beam $b_\ell(\theta_s)$ (the full width at half maximum or FWHM is denoted by $\theta_s$).
+The moments that will mostly be used are $\sigma_0^2 = \la \myf^2 \ra $ and $\sigma_1^2 = \la (\nabla \myf)^2 \ra$.